People using phones while standing

 Chasity Van Every, '21

-Health communications officer for Six Nations Health Services, part of the Six Nations of the Grand River, in Southern Ontario, Canada.
+Health communications officer, Six Nations Health Services, part of the Six Nations of the Grand River, Ontario, Canada.

 Justine Davis